sagrawa4/Social-Network-MERN_FullStack/README.md

 - when a user make a get reg at /api/auth with token,
 - routes auth api is called.
 - it findById(req.user.id) and returns the res with user info

+# To Register user
+- Make posts request to api/users..
+Registering the user, with name,email and password
+- token is recived

+# Creating a Middleware to verify the JWT
+- auth middleware is created and the token is verfied.

+# Use the auth middleware in auth api
+- making a Get req to api/auth without token returns no token error.
+- now making a Get req to api/auth with valid token will return the user data from User model except password.

+# Next to login the user.
+- in api/auth, make a post request with username and password.
+- Use bcrypt to check the password validation.
+- if incorrect, 404 error else return token.

+# Get current users profile
+- get req to api/profile/me
+- check if the profile exists, if no generate 500

+# Post or generate profile for a user
+-